-Back at his college, Decker ignores the overtures of his assistant Margaret (Margo Johns), cosies up to curvaceous female student Sandra Banks (Claire Gordon) – upsetting Bob (Jess Konrad) who is smitten with Sandra – and argues with Dean Foster who disagrees with Decker’s modern evolutionary claims and basically calls Decker a madman.
+Back at his college, Decker ignores the overtures of his assistant Margaret (Margo Johns), cosies up to curvaceous female student Sandra Banks (Claire Gordon) – upsetting Bob (Jess Conrad) who is smitten with Sandra – and argues with Dean Foster who disagrees with Decker’s modern evolutionary claims and basically calls Decker a madman.

 Having his tenure threatened, Decker injects Konga with even more of his rapid growth serum.
 The ape grows to gigantic proportions (and somehow morphs from a chimp to a gorilla!) and heads across campus to kill Dean Foster.

 While Decker is a suspect (because his heated argument with the Dean was overheard by Foster’s secretary) the chaps at Scotland Yard release him because they believe they are looking for either an animal or an incredibly strong man.

 Holding a cocktail party for friends and faculty members, Decker meets Professor Tagore (George Pastell) who – coincidentally – is conducting almost identical experiments as Decker and is at the point where he is ready to announce his findings to the scientific community.